Republican Senators: Maybe Trump Didn’t Say ‘Sh*thole’ After All

 Senator Rand Paul of Kentucky, who has developed into one of the president’s closest allies, stood up for Trump on Meet the Press.
 “Let’s take the whole scenario and put different words in there,” Paul, reasoned, absurdly, trying to reframe Trump’s comments as a perfectly reasonable demand for higher-skilled immigrants.
 “You can’t have an immigration compromise if everybody is out there calling the president a racist,” he added.
 (Time will tell if his assessment is correct.)

-Georgia Senator David Perdue said it was “ridiculous” to characterize Trump’s comment as racist, then went a step further and denied the president even said “shithole,” accusing Democratic Senator Dick Durbin, who publicized Trump’s remarks, of a “gross mischaracterization.”
+Georgia senator David Perdue said it was “ridiculous” to characterize Trump’s comment as racist, then went a step further and denied the president even said “shithole,” accusing Democratic senator Dick Durbin, who publicized Trump’s remarks, of a “gross mischaracterization.”
 Previously, Perdue had claimed he did “not recall” whether Trump had uttered the word.

-Arkansas Senator Tom Cotton told Face the Nation’s John Dickerson also didn’t hear Trump say the word during the meeting, and that Durbin “has a history” of misrepresenting the truth.
+Arkansas senator Tom Cotton told Face the Nation’s John Dickerson that he also didn’t hear Trump say the word during the meeting, and that Durbin “has a history” of misrepresenting the truth.
 (Unlike, you know, Tom Cotton.)

-The Weekly Standard’s Rich Lowry said got more specific on This Week, telling Stephanopoulos that his sources told him Trump used the word “shithouse,” not “shithole” — which does not seem like a world of semantic difference.
+National Review’s Rich Lowry got more specific on This Week, telling Stephanopoulos that his sources told him Trump used the word “shithouse,” not “shithole” — which does not seem like a world of semantic difference.

-And Department of Homeland Security Secretary Kirstjen Nielsen went with the standard “I don’t recall him using that exact phrase” defense to Fox News’s Chris Wallace.
+And Department of Homeland Security secretary Kirstjen Nielsen went with the standard “I don’t recall him using that exact phrase” defense to Fox News’s Chris Wallace.

 So the party line — at least, beyond Lindsey Graham — is that the president may not have said what he was reported to have said, but that even if he did, it wasn’t racist, just realistic.
 Got it.

-Note: A previous version of this story incorrectly stated that Rich Lowry worked for the Weekly Standard.